Chart Color Schemes

 Miller has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Miller as of Feb 2026 is around 3,462.
-This reflects an increase of 88 people (2.6%) since the 2021 Census, which reported a population of 3,374 people.
-The change is inferred from the resident population of 3,411 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,726 persons per square kilometer, placing Miller in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Miller is around 3462, marking an increase of 88 people since the 2021 Census.
+This reflects a growth rate of approximately 2.6%.
+The latest resident population estimate by AreaSearch, based on ERP data from ABS (June 2024), stands at 3411, with an additional 17 validated new addresses since the Census date contributing to this figure.
+This results in a population density ratio of 2726 persons per square kilometer, placing Miller in the upper quartile compared to national locations assessed by AreaSearch.
+Overseas migration accounted for roughly 52% of overall population gains during recent periods.

 Frequently Asked Questions - Population